muak/AiForms.CollectionView/README.md

     * The width of a group header cell.
 * IsInfinite
     * Whether making the scroll circulated.
 (Default: false)

+    > On iOS, it must be the number of cells enough to fill the container width.
+    > On Android, it could reach each edge if keep scrolling for so long, because it is semi-infinite.

 * ItemTapCommand
   * The command invoked when an item is tapped.
 * ItemLongTapCommand